About Jacob Sheep...

 Livestock Conservancy (www.livestockconservancy.org).

-Several breeds of sheep can produce spotted lambs but Jacobs are the only breed which remain spotted for
+breeds of sheep can produce spotted lambs but Jacobs are the only breed which remain spotted for

 life.
 Jacob sheep carry the polycerate gene which allows them to produce multiple horns,